 The sebum, dead skin cells, the dirt, and the bacteria are now all exposed to oxygen and the elements, which makes them lose color.
 The sebum usually becomes darker, and since it’s greasy and sticky, it attracts even more environmental dirt and debris.
 This makes the open comedones receive this dark, almost black look, which is why they’re called blackheads.
 But when a blackhead becomes inflamed, we get…

 Take any comedone, and add to it some bacterial infection and inflammation.
 Suddenly, it stops being black or white, and it closes up on itself.
 However, it still retains its red and pinkish color, and it can still feel sore to the touch.
 This is because the body is fighting the inflammation.
 But when it comes to combating these acne-causing bacteria, our body’s white cells become tricked.
 The bacteria have a defense mechanism that makes white cells attack otherwise healthy tissue, which is why the area is sore and reddish.
-You have an inflammation now, but it’s still contained inside, within the clogged pore.
+You have an inflammation now, but it’s still contained inside, within the clogged pore - which is called papules acne.
 This is the first “official” stage of acne.
 If the inflammation continues and things become worse, we get…

 Nodules are considered to be a severe type of acne.
 Because they’re deeper, they don’t react well to surface treatments, you will probably need your doctor’s attention, combined with your dermatologist’s opinion.
 Antibiotics and other prescribed medications are usually called for.
 Nodules don’t contain too much puss and blood, because they’re mostly formed not by a single cavity in the skin, but by a spongy set of many tiny cavities.
 It’s basically a case where the acne inflammation has become so severe that has resulted in damaged tissue.